pwittchen/interview-questions/java-developer.md

 - When you take a look at the code how do you recognize if it's clean and well written?
 - How would you design method in the right way?
 - What is loose coupling?

+**Programming Paradigms**
+- Describe structural programming paradigm
+- Describe Object-Oriented Programming paradigm
+- Describe functional programming paradigm
+- Describe reactive programming paradigm

+**Multi-threading & Concurrency**
+- What problems can we solve with multi-threaded programs?
+- What problems do we have during writing multi-threaded programs?
+- How to deal with problems occurring in multi-threaded programs?
+- What multi-threaded programming models do you know?
+- How do you implement different multi-threaded programming models in Java?

 **Version Control Systems**
 - What kind of Version Control Systems do you know?